-Note: We are not attorneys and cannot give legal advice; however, we can share what we have researched, studied, and seen work.
+Note #1: We are not attorneys and cannot give legal advice; however, we can and do share what we have researched and studied as well as the results that we have observed.

 Secret – List Your Property with a Realtor Even if you Don’t Intend to Sell (45 day’s relief)